OpenCageData/opencagedata-misc-docs/query-formatting.md

 Better: `Lincolnton,NC,28092`

-**7. Remove placeholders like XXXX for an unknown postcode digits**
+**7. Remove placeholders like XXXX for an unknown postcode digits.**

 Not Good: `Augartenstrabe 26-28, Wien, xxxx, Österreich`